 In meiosis, homologous chromosomes must find one another and physically associate through DNA recombination to form “crossovers”, in order to segregate properly to produce haploid gametes (in humans, sperm and egg cells).
 We study the architecture of a conserved meiosis-specific protein complex called the chromosome axis, which organizes each chromosome into a linear array of chromatin loops, and regulates meiotic recombination.

-Our work has focused mainly on the HORMA domain proteins, which function as master regulators of meiotic recombination through the recruitment and control of recombination proteins.
-We showed that the HORMA domain proteins self-associate through interactions between their N-terminal HORMA domains and short C-terminal peptide motifs we call “closure motifs” (Kim, Rosenberg et al. 2014).
-We are currently exploring how the HORMA domain assembly regulates meiotic recombination, and how its assembly and disassembly are controlled.
+Our work has focused mainly on the HORMA domain proteins (HORMADs), which function as master regulators of meiotic recombination through the recruitment and control of recombination proteins.
+We showed that the HORMADs self-associate through interactions between their N-terminal HORMA domains and short C-terminal peptide motifs we call “closure motifs” (Kim, Rosenberg et al. 2014, West et al. 2018).
+We are currently exploring how the HORMAD assembly regulates meiotic recombination, and how its assembly and disassembly are controlled.

 Our current efforts are focused on elucidating the overall architecture of the meiotic chromosome axis, which includes the DNA-binding cohesin complexes and “linker” proteins that, while poorly conserved on a sequence level, are nonetheless shared across eukaryotes and constitute a critical component of the chromosome axis structure.
 We are also exploring how recombination regulators, called the “ZMM” proteins in S. cerevisiae, recognize specific DNA recombination intermediates and promote inter-homolog crossover formation.

-Finally, we are exploring how cryo-electron microscopy on intact chromosomes, as well as chromosome architecture analysis using high-throughput sequencing, can be combined with our structural work to yield a comprehensive multi-scale picture of meiotic chromosome organization and recombination.
+Finally, we are exploring how cryo-electron microscopy on intact meiotic nuclei and chromosomes, as well as chromosome architecture analysis using high-throughput sequencing, can be combined with our structural work to yield a comprehensive multi-scale picture of meiotic chromosome organization and recombination.

 TRIP13 and The Spindle Assembly Checkpoint

-Currently, we are exploring the interactions of TRIP13 with both Mad2 and the meiotic HORMA domain proteins using a variety of structural and biochemical methods, along with analyses in both mitotic and meiotic cells.
-Our data is revealing that TRIP13 uses a common mechanism to promote HORMA domain dynamics in both systems, and that these dynamics are critical for both assembly and disassembly of the Mad2-containing MCC, as well as for proper regulation of the meiotic HORMA domain proteins.
+Currently, we are exploring the interactions of TRIP13 with both Mad2 and the meiotic HORMADs using a variety of structural and biochemical methods, along with analyses in both mitotic and meiotic cells.
+Our data has revealed that TRIP13 uses a common mechanism to promote HORMA domain dynamics in both systems, and that these dynamics are critical for both assembly and disassembly of the Mad2-containing MCC, as well as for proper regulation of the meiotic HORMADs (Ye et al. 2017).